 12. Awesome Screenshot

-While apple+shift+4 is a minor miracle (and my hack for resizing most images), there are times when you need a screenshot of an image you have to scroll through – as in the full thing doesn’t fit on your screen at once.
+While apple+shift+4 is a minor miracle, there are times when you need a screenshot of an image you have to scroll through.
+As in the full thing doesn’t fit on your screen at once.

 These images can be key for promoting your course.
 As Mariah told us in Webinars that Convert, “Whatever your pitch is, it’s going to be more impactful if you can represent it visually.”
 Having a full screenshot of your course is just that.